slackalaxy/sboutils/README.md

 # sboutils

 Tools written in bash to manage SlackBuilds: `sboask` (shows information from SlackBuilds.org), `sborun` (runs a SlackBuild automatically) and `sbomake` (helps with SlackBuild templates).
-They are heavily inspired by the pkgtools and prt-get outstanding package management tools for CRUX. **This is still very much work in progress!**
+They are heavily inspired by the pkgtools and prt-get outstanding package management tools for CRUX.

+**I am testing sboutils at the moment, by using them to update my Slackbuilds.
+So, this is still very much work in progress!
+When I think I am done, I'll make an announcement at LQ.
+I will appreaciate any feedback, of course!**

 ## Requirements
 * [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/)